TrivenaPanjaitan/azure-video-indexer/setup/readme.md

-# Azure Video Analyzer
+# Azure Video Indexer

-The scripts in this folder are used to deploy the Azure Video Analyzer.
-This deployment enables quickstarts and other samples for Video Analyzer.
+The scripts in this folder are used to deploy the Azure Video Indexer.
+This deployment enables quickstarts and other samples for Video Indexer.

 - deploy-modules.sh - This script is used to deploy the IoT Edge modules to the IoT Edge device based off of the deployment manifest (general-sample-setup.modules.json)
 - form.json- custom deployment form used in Azure Portal